Crypto Estate Planning US 2026 – Protecting Your Digital Assets for Heirs

 Import your transactions and get a complete tax report in minutes – no manual spreadsheets needed.

-Start for free →Traditional assets (stocks, bank accounts) can be recovered by heirs with a death certificate and court order.
-Crypto held in self-custody cannot – if the private key or seed phrase is lost, the crypto is gone forever.
-Estate planning for crypto requires both legal and technical preparation.
+Start for free →Stocks, bank accounts, real estate — a death certificate and a court order can unlock those for your heirs.
+Crypto in self-custody works differently.
+If the private key or seed phrase is lost, the crypto is gone.
+Not delayed.
+Gone forever.
+Estate planning for crypto needs to address both the legal side and the technical access side.

 The Step-Up in Basis Opportunity

-Crypto inherited from a deceased person receives a step-up in basis to fair market value on the date of death.
-This can eliminate decades of capital gains tax.
-Example: deceased bought Bitcoin at $1,000; it is worth $100,000 at death.
-Heir's basis = $100,000.
-No tax on the $99,000 gain.
+This is the big tax benefit of inheriting crypto.
+Assets inherited from a deceased person receive a step-up in basis to fair market value on the date of death.
+Decades of capital gains can disappear overnight.
+Concrete example: someone bought Bitcoin at $1,000 and it's worth $100,000 at death.
+Their heir's cost basis is $100,000.
+The $99,000 gain?
+Never taxed.
+Ever.

 Key Documents to Prepare

-- Crypto inventory: List all crypto holdings, exchanges, and wallet types
+- Crypto inventory: List all holdings, exchanges, and wallet types — updated regularly

-- Access instructions: How to access each exchange account, wallet, and hardware device
+- Access instructions: Step-by-step guide to each exchange account, wallet, and hardware device

-- Seed phrase storage: Secure, documented storage that heirs can find
+- Seed phrase storage: Securely stored where heirs can actually find it

-- Will provisions: Specifically mention crypto assets and designated recipients
+- Will provisions: Specifically name crypto assets and designated recipients

-- Letter of instruction: Practical guide for executors unfamiliar with crypto
+- Letter of instruction: Plain-language guide for executors who don't know crypto

-- Fireproof safe with instructions in will location
+- Fireproof safe at home — with its location referenced in your will

-- Bank safe deposit box (note: may be inaccessible immediately after death)
+- Bank safe deposit box (note: can be temporarily inaccessible right after death)

-- Shamir's Secret Sharing (split seed phrase among multiple trusted parties)
+- Shamir's Secret Sharing — split the seed phrase among multiple trusted people

-- Encrypted digital file with access instructions held by attorney
+- Encrypted digital file with access instructions held by your attorney

 Crypto Trusts

-A revocable living trust can hold crypto and pass it to beneficiaries without probate.
-The trust document should explicitly address crypto.
-A trustee (or successor trustee) must be technically capable of managing crypto.
+A revocable living trust lets crypto pass directly to beneficiaries without probate — faster and more private.
+The trust document must explicitly address crypto assets.
+The trustee or successor trustee needs to be technically capable of managing crypto.
+Don't set up a trust with a trustee who doesn't know what a seed phrase is.

 Estate Tax and Large Crypto Holdings

-The federal estate tax exemption is ~$14 million in 2025 (set to drop ~50% in 2026 if TCJA expires).
-Early Bitcoin holders with large unrealized gains should consult an estate attorney for strategies including:
+The federal estate tax exemption is around $14 million in 2025 — potentially dropping by half in 2026 if TCJA expires.
+Early Bitcoin holders with large unrealized gains need professional estate planning now.
+Options worth exploring:

 - Irrevocable Life Insurance Trust (ILIT) to cover estate tax